Spacecraft propulsion: Electric propulsion

+Power sources

-For some missions, particularly reasonably close to the Sun, solar energy may be sufficient, and has very often been used, but for others further out or at higher power, nuclear energy is necessary; engines drawing their power from a nuclear source are called nuclear electric rockets.
+For some missions, particularly reasonably close to the Sun, solar energy may be sufficient, and has often been used, but for others further out or at higher power, nuclear energy is necessary; engines drawing their power from a nuclear source are called nuclear electric rockets.

+Current nuclear power generators are approximately half the weight of solar panels per watt of energy supplied, at terrestrial distances from the Sun.
+Chemical power generators are not used due to the far lower total available energy.
+Beamed power to the spacecraft is considered to have potential, according to NASA and the University of Colorado Boulder.

 With any current source of electrical power, chemical, nuclear or solar, the maximum amount of power that can be generated limits the amount of thrust that can be produced to a small value.
 Power generation adds significant mass to the spacecraft, and ultimately the weight of the power source limits the performance of the vehicle.

-Current nuclear power generators are approximately half the weight of solar panels per watt of energy supplied, at terrestrial distances from the Sun.
-Chemical power generators are not used due to the far lower total available energy.
-Beamed power to the spacecraft shows some potential.